pmndrs/use-gesture/README.md

 - `xVelocity/yVelocity`, flick velocity
 - `xPrev/yPrev`, coordinates of the previous frame
 - `target`, the dom element
+- `event`, the event itself, in case you need to prevent defaults, etc.

 ### Decorated higher order component